magento/devdocs/src/guides/v2.3/extension-dev-guide/versioning/codebase-changes.md

 ## Version increase scenarios

 This table lists code change scenarios and which version number it affects.
-Use this table to understand what changes Magento can make and which version number gets increased for that change.
+Use this table to understand what changes Adobe can make and which version number gets increased for that change.
 Any change not listed below is considered a PATCH level change.

 | API/Customization Point | Code Change| Version Change |